 What is covered within the syllabus?

-On successful completion of this course, candidates:
+On successful completion of this course candidates will be able to: